 How to tell the difference between Noisy Miners and Indian Mynas

 A lot of people want to know how to tell a Noisy Miner from an Indian Myna.
-It’s very easy to distinguish between the two.
+It’s easy to distinguish between the two.
 Here’s a bunch of photos to help.

 The Noisy Miner Manorina melanocephala is a predominantly grey nectar-feeding bird indigenous to Australia.
 That’s one in the photo above.
 The Indian Myna (Acridotheres tristis) — also known as the Indian Mynah or Common Myna — is an introduced species and is a chocolate-brown bird with a black head.
 This page is meant only to help you see the differences in their appearance, but I have more information about the Noisy Miner here and the Indian Myna here.